buckbaskin/formak/docs/designs/reference_model_strapdown_imu.md

 What is a strapdown IMU?

-IMU mounted to the vehicle of interest
+A strapdown IMU is an IMU mounted to the vehicle of interest (instead of being mounted on a gimbal or on some reference point).

 ### Definitions